umairda/dialogflow-test-create-multiple-contexts/README.md

 - wrote "test.spec.js" which runs the above createContext function once

 - added parameters in `index.js` to run createContext function repeatedly

+- eventually I am noticing that not all contexts are deleted.